mui/material-ui/docs/src/pages/system/spacing/spacing.md

 # Spacing

-<p class="description">A wide range of shorthand responsive margin and padding utility classes to modify an element’s appearance.</p>
+<p class="description">A wide range of shorthand responsive margin and padding utility classes to modify an element's appearance.</p>

 ## Notation